f5devcentral/f5-atg-shared-utilities/contributing/README.md

 0. Navigate to the root directory of this project.

+1. Increment version numbers

-1. Update main with the latest from develop
+2. Update main with the latest from develop

-2. Tag main
+3. Tag main

-3. Push main to GitHub
+4. Push main to GitHub

-4. Publish main to npm
+5. Publish main to npm

+### Increment version

+Now we must get ready for this release and increase the version number based on the improvements in this release.

+Switch to develop:\
+*git checkout develop*

+CHANGELOG
+- should have the "unreleased" section updated to the release version number
+- remove any empty sections
+- add new empty Added, Fixed, Changed, and Removed sections underneath "unreleased"

-5. Increment version numbers
+Increment the version number in package, package-lock, and CHANGELOG.

+Push these changes to develop\
+*git add -up*\
+*git commit*\
+*git push*

 ### Update main with the latest from develop

-Checkout the main branch:
+Checkout the main branch:\
 *git checkout main*

-Confirm you've pulled the latest version:
+Confirm you've pulled the latest version:\
 *git pull*

-Bring the changes from origin/develop to main:
+Bring the changes from origin/develop to main:\
 *git merge origin/develop*

-If there was any differences push those changes to origin:
+If there was any differences push those changes to origin:\
 *git push*

 ### Tag main (via GUI)